Why Does My Dog Or Cat Have Diarrhea?

-Buying that marked-down, generic brand of dog or cat chow instead of your regular name brand is very common cause of diarrhea.
+Buying that marked-down, generic brand of dog or cat chow instead of your regular name brand is a very common cause of diarrhea.
 Actually, any time you switch brands of food, a period of diarrhea is apt to occur.
 Quality costs money – when you go below a certain price, the quality of the ingredients suffer.
 The words “High Protein” mean very little.
 Feathers, hooves and beaks are all protein.
-But they are not digestible protein and they will cause diarrhea.
+But they are not digestible protein, and they will cause diarrhea.
 Once you find a brand of food your pet likes and does well on, stay with that one brand.
 Pets rarely if ever become “bored” with a quality food.
 Little companies that market their products through specialty stores have a hard time screening their ingredients or producing a product that does not vary from batch to batch.
-So I generally suggest feeding a diet produced by a larger company that makes other products that you trusts – not one sold by your groomer or other niche marketer.
+So, I generally suggest you feed your dog and cat a diet produced by a large company that makes other products that you trust – not one sold by your groomer, only online or by some other niche marketer.

 Some dogs and many cats over-eat when they are fed just once a day.
 This can result in diarrhea, colic and vomiting.
 I suggest feeding dogs and cat with this problem three times a day or leaving the food where they can munch whenever they please.
 Just don’t let them become over weigh like these two.